SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 This target is interpreted to cover research about

-* Achieving minimal or functional proficiency in literacy and numeracy skills
+* Achieving minimal or functional proficiency in literacy and numeracy skills This is closely related to target 4.1, however, with the second phrase, more hits having to do with literacy and numeracy level, but not with school / educational system as such are found.

 This query consists of 2 phrases.

 ##### Phrase 1:

-This is closely related to target 4.1, however, with the second phrase, more hits having to do with literacy and numeracy level but not with school/educational system as such are found.
 The first phrase finds research about improving skills.
 The basic structure is action + level + skills

 ```Ceylon =
 TS=